hfp/libxs/documentation/libxs_predict.md

   libxs_predict_info_t* info, int nblend);
 ```

-Predict outputs for given inputs. outputs may be NULL if
+Predict outputs for given inputs.
+The outputs array may be
-only info is needed. nblend controls multi-cluster blending:
+NULL if only info is needed.
+The nblend parameter controls
-1=nearest only, 0=auto.
-Negative nblend forces classify mode
+multi-cluster blending: 1=nearest only, 0=auto.
+Negative
-(absolute value is used as blend count). info (optional)
+nblend forces classify mode (absolute value is used as blend
-receives per-output error bounds and mode flags.
+count).
+The info pointer (optional) receives per-output error
+bounds and mode flags.

 ```C
 void libxs_predict_eval_batch(